BenjaminVerdier/insoleTilter/README.md

 These are the packages that this application has been developed with.
 No testing with other versions has been done, but it may work.
 - Python - 3.7.1
-- PyQt - 5.9.2
+- PyQt - 5.12.3
 - PyQtGraph - 0.10.0
 - Trimesh 2.38.17
 - Numpy - 1.16.3
+- Splipy - 1.3.1
 - PyOpenGL - 3.1.1a1

 ## Usage
 To launch the application type `python src/main.py` in the directory you cloned the repo.
 It will load a basic sole model.
 Use the mouse to navigate around the model.

 - You can load a new mesh by using the `Load mesh` button.
 Make sure your mesh is a surface and not a volume.
-- Use the spinner to orient your mesh around the Z axis.
-- Check the checkbox if you want to cut a portion of the model.
-It is recommended to check this after you are satisfied with the other parameters as it slows down the computation a little.
-- Use the spinner to determine the portion of the mesh to cut.
+- Use the buttons to move the spline's control points.
+Click `Recompute Spline` to recompute and display the new spline.
+Click `Cut Top` to cut the top part along the spline.
+Then click `Cut Front` to cut the front part between the two edges of the spline.
 - Use the spinner to choose the portion of the mesh where the rotation linearly decreases.
 - Use the radio buttons to choose between a normal (Full) rotation and a stretched rotation.
 - Use the slider to determine the rotation angle.